Foso/Folders2kt/README.md

   <img src ="https://raw.githubusercontent.com/Foso/Folders2kt/master/docs/helloworld.png" height=500 />
 </p>

+Folders2kt can execute this programs on the JVM or print you Kotlin source code for it.

 ## ✍️ Feedback

 Feel free to send feedback on [Twitter](https://twitter.com/jklingenberg_) or [file an issue](https://github.com/foso/Folders2kt/issues/new).
 Feature requests are always welcome.
 If you wish to contribute, please take a quick look at the [guidelines](./CONTRIBUTING.md)!